colomafarre/colomafarre.github.io/_posts/2019-04-18-tashi-waldorf-school.md

 <a href="/img/tashiwaldorf/IMG_1251.JPG"> <img border="0" src= "/img/tashiwaldorf/IMG_1251.JPG" width="200"></a>

 Tashi in Tibetan means **"all that is good"**.
-In 2000 Tashi Waldorf School was stablished by two Waldorf teacher. **They started with 5 children from the government orphanage**.
+In 2000 Tashi Waldorf School was stablished by two Waldorf teachers. **They started with 5 children from the government orphanage**.
 They were looking for donations from all over the world to be able to help more and more children in need.
-They targeted especially to underprivilaged children that couldn't afford going to school.
+They targeted underprivileged children that couldn't afford going to school.

 <a href="/img/tashiwaldorf/IMG_1261.JPG"> <img border="0" src= "/img/tashiwaldorf/IMG_1261.JPG" width="200"></a>